Sign In

 Percent problems can also be solved by expressing the given situation as an equation.
 In that case, it is needed to write the percent as a decimal or as a fraction while solving the equation.

-a is p percent of wis represented as the following equation.
+is represented as the following equation.

 Kids learn and grow through playing with toys that match their developmental stages.
 Uncle Dev is organizing toys at the shop according to age groups: infants, toddlers, and preschoolers.
 By category, the circle graph shows the percents of toddler and infant toys and number of preschool toys.